 PPE COVID-19 tests

-Fully adequate Yes - once PPE distribution had been made available.
-Yes - once testing kits had been made available.
+Fully adequate yes yes

 Fairly adequate

 Not very adequate

 Not adequate at all

 Don't know

 Not applicable

 67. In general, did the unpaid carers in your local authority area have adequate PPE and COVID-19 tests to deal with isolating residents who had returned from hospital, or not?